 It's a splendidly charming little romcom: delicate with the rom, and the com being fairly light as regards our principals, though comedy does arrive, either by way of their eager awkwardness, or by way of Susan's barking dad, who gets into a frenzied debate with Forsythe over, of all things, the War of 1812, a war that John, a military officer, is forced to admit he doesn't know Britain fought, and when told of it, he briefly operates under the impression that the British burned George Washington.
 (That's funny, but thematic, too.)
 There are some problems with this screenplay, but the lopsided structure does terrific work in getting at the poem's description of a brief marriage cut short: Susan's recollection necessarily dwells almost exclusively on her intoxicating first blush of love, while the decades afterward all collapse into painfully sharp fragments.
 Those first weeks with John are the only true happiness she'll ever have, and, truthfully, she probably doesn't really remember them: it'd obviously be giving this MGM movie too much credit for artsy cleverness (and if they'd done it on purpose it would almost certainly have been far too airless), but even Susan's first night with John feels like a reconstruction, a half-fantasized recollection cobbled together out of tropes.

-And so it's right to treat it as a collection of image- and mood-heavy stolen moments, and for a 40s romance, the film is unusually willing to invite us to actually perceive the superficiality of the relationship that's going to define Susan's life regardless (though one particular idea involving Susan and John, obscured into oblivion by the steam of a passing train engine, while seeming like it should have been meaningful in this regard, obviously got away from poor Brown and his editor).
+And so it's right to treat it as a collection of image- and mood-heavy stolen moments, and for a 40s romance, the film is unusually willing to invite us to actually perceive the superficiality of the relationship that's going to define Susan's life regardless (though one particular idea involving Susan and John, obscured into oblivion by the steam of a passing train engine, while seeming like it should have been meaningful in this regard—it's a riff on Brown's Anna Karenina—still obviously got away from poor Brown and his editor).
 The most effective individual choice is not romantic, and it's in the way that, after the screenplay primes us with John's self-mocking but subtly-proud rendition of his family history in his ancestors' gallery, and in particular the family legend of the ghostly rider that arrives whenever an Ashwood son is lost to battle ahead of the message of his death, Brown has Dunne retreat into a dark corner, and has Marshal pursue only belatedly, so that for a short but potent moment, all we see of John is his phantasmal reflection in the window glass.

 Things do not get grim immediately thereafter, and they're so ungrim right now you might not even notice; but we do know we're not really watching something light.
 That becomes apparent with the ugly tricks Brown plays with our awareness that John will die, without quite knowing when, leading into the single best acting beat of the film when Dunne leans in close to console her mother-in-law over the fate of her brother-in-law with a hug, which Brown reveals was in part a deliberate act to conceal the small relieved grin she wears, that makes you question whether she's even crying for Lady Jean, or out of her own selfish joy that, for the moment, John still lives.
 But it's an awfully well-acted thing overall: Marshal is just inordinately charming and handsome and has an ideal face for a 1910s mustache, while Dunne is perfectly great—for starters, at 45 years old she's still astonishingly undistracting playing a 22 year old for a good half of the movie.
 More importantly, Susan requires a lot of different gears ranging across entirely different genres: romantic comedy, romantic drama, grief melodrama, and ultimately patriotic declamation as the screenplay supplies several obligatory patriotic speeches about war and the fundamental unity of the Anglo-American people, and all of it's tied-up in an admittedly arch register that still feels like everything, even the speeches, are organic extensions of Susan's character.
 Or almost everything: the poetry itself is a small stumbling block (I don't see how it eluded them to just make Susan an amateur poet), and while somebody must've felt compelled to incorporate Miller's verse as voiceover narration, Brown doesn't know how to do it without it feeling like an imposition, and Dunne doesn't either, slightly coming off like she's shrugging sheepishly at somebody on the other side of the recording studio while she's reciting it.

 I've spoken about the curious combination of softness and hardness that Brown's films in the 1940s kept bringing, and White Cliffs is no exception: as the follow-up to The Human Comedy, it's manifestly less interested in being comforting.
-It's as cruel and mean as it is nice and gentle, and while it's cruel in extremely overt ways that need not be further belabored, it's also cruel in subtle ones that can gnaw on a viewer eight decades removed from it.
+It gets as cruel and mean as it had been nice and gentle, and while it's cruel in extremely overt ways that need not be further belabored, it's also cruel in subtle ones that can gnaw on a viewer eight decades removed from it.
 For all its bellicose Allied spirit and flag-waving and purposeful conflation of "My Country 'Tis Of Thee"/"God Save the King," there is a countervailing pessimism—maybe simply plaintiveness—that pervades even the most propagandistic moments.